Freight Shipping from Charlotte to Cleveland

 How much does it cost to ship freight from Charlotte to Cleveland?

-Full truckload (FTL) rates from Charlotte, NC to Cleveland, OH currently range from $1,219-$1,503 for a standard dry van load over the 567-mile route.
+Full truckload (FTL) rates from Charlotte, NC to Cleveland, OH currently range $1,219-$1,503 (roughly $2.17-$2.67 per mile over 567 miles).
 LTL shipments typically cost $512-$882 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Charlotte to Cleveland?

-Standard FTL transit from Charlotte to Cleveland is approximately 10 hrs by truck over 567 miles.
+Standard FTL transit from Charlotte to Cleveland is approximately 10 hrs by truck over 567 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via Norfolk Southern Charlotte Intermodal to Norfolk Southern Cleveland Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Charlotte to Cleveland freight?